LDNReview

 From time to time, all this creative ingredient play does miss the mark.
 Case in point: the chocolate and truffle mole supplement dish that tastes like a remix that just went a little too far.
 But you know what, Kol gets away with it because it’s a fine dining restaurant with a sense of humour.
 The little ceramic salt pots in the shape of a merry armadillo.
 The snazzy pair of scissors you’re handed to chop up a whole glazed octopus tentacle.
 The branded brown leather pouch that keeps your tortillas warm and is the proud winner of Item We Would Most Like To Steal From A Restaurant.
 And of course, the cheerful service from cool people with single-line tattoos and big smiles.

 A meal at Kol is delightful in a daring way that frankly, doesn’t give a shit if you were planning on coming here to get involved in some nachos.
-Kol is all about eating unforgettable food in a rust red booth we would quite happily retire in and live out the rest of our days beneath a gold lampshade that looks like the boujiest of boujie floppy sun hats.
+Kol is all about eating unforgettable food in a rust red booth we would quite happily retire in, and live out the rest of our days beneath a gold lampshade that looks like a boujie floppy sun hat.
 If you’re wondering who to bring, the answer is simple.
 Anyone you like enough to share it with.
 Your trendy best friend who won’t care that between each course you take a picture of the bottom of every ceramic dish to see if you can buy it online.
 The love of your life who just so happens to be vegetarian but will also be catered to perfectly.
 Or even that client who never ever sends you aggy emails on a Monday morning.
 They’ll be impressed.
 After all, this is a restaurant that is therapeutic in its ability to please that part of your soul that craves sunshine and a light jacket.
-See, we told you that Kol was a restaurant you needed to go to.

 Food Rundown